deriggi/musicbackend/README.md

 # Music Back-End
 This is the repository for the backend of the music catalog.
-To run the application simply run the Application.java class.
+To run the application simply run the ```Application.java``` class.
+This application can be paired with the [music front end](https://github.com/deriggi/musicfront) React application which makes use of the search function.

 This is Spring Boot application with a dead simple data model:

 ## Endpoints